unicef/publicgoods-toolkit/community.md

 of inter-agency collaboration is precisely why centralized digital services agencies are often at the forefront of government digital transformation.
-In some instances, these might be areas for the lower-risk open source experiments we recommend for building skills and capacity (see the [Open Source Readiness](readiness.md#open-source-readiness) module.)
+In some instances, these might be areas for the lower-risk open-source experiments we recommend for building skills and capacity (see the [Open Source Readiness](readiness.md#open-source-readiness) module.)

 [Social impact